 What you need to get started

-To get started, you will need to have an approved developer account, and have activated the new developer portal experience.
+To get started, you will need to have a developer account.
 Access to the Twitter API is available with active keys and tokens for a developer App.
 As a reminder, to create an App to use v2 of the Twitter API, you must first create a Project in the developer portal, and then you will be prompted to create your App.
 You will also need a bearer token from your App, which can be retrieved in the Twitter developer portal.

 1. From the command line using csvkit

 Using the command line to turn a JSON object into a CSV can come in handy if you want to explore the payload of an API for the first time.
 It allows you to quickly make a request and see the results in a tabular structure.

 First, set up an environment variable in your terminal to save your bearer token to your request.
 You need to replace your-bearer-token with your own bearer token.
 Be sure to keep the single quotes around your bearer token.

 Now, install csvkit, a collection of tools that allows you to work with CSVs from the command line.
 You need to have Python and pip installed on your machine to complete this step.

 Next, use curl to make an HTTP request and save the output as a JSON file.

 Since the key of the JSON object that gets returned from the Twitter API payload is data, you need to set that as the key using the -k flag and send that to a CSV.
 This returns the data object of the payload which contains the Tweets and IDs.

 Using the web is a good method to get started for newer developers.
 It also works well if you need to create a CSV quickly.
 However, this method can fall short if you need to do additional data cleaning and manipulation.